datarttu/hfp-dump-loader/README.md

+**NOTE: This project is not being updated anymore, since I decided to write a more feasible solution in R.**

 # List and download HFP dumps from blob storage

 This tool allows you to browse [HFP](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) csv dumps available in Azure blob storage and download filtered versions of them.